leafney/obsidian-xmind-linker/README.md

 2. Check console output for plugin status
 3. Use `console.log` for debugging

-## 🤝 Contributing

-Issues and Pull Requests are welcome!

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - [xmind-embed-viewer](https://github.com/xmindltd/xmind-embed-viewer) - Xmind Core preview functionality